 In the 2021 edition, there is a break between 2018 and 2019 in the transport sector consumption notably for LPG, gas/diesel oil, kerosene type jet fuel and fuel oil.
-The Australian administration intends to submit historical revisions in the 2022 edition.

 In 2018 fuel oil consumption in the commercial and public services sector increased due to the inclusion of data for a new water and waste services facility.